 effects.
 The National Toxic Substance Incidents Program (NTSIP) system actively collects information to describe the public

-summarizes the characteristics of events reported in Utah.
-Information about acute events involving hazardous substances were
+Report summarizes the characteristics of events reported in Utah.
+Information about acute events involving hazardous substances

 using an ATSDR-provided Web-based data entry system.
 This data provides needed information to create prevention activities,